Athletes Who Own Franchises | FranchiseCoach

 Some athletes invest in a minority stake in professional sports teams as part of their business ventures.
 Her ability to bounce back from setbacks has been a key element in her success as a franchise owner.

-Sporting Kansas City’s Brand Recognition and Influence
+Brand Recognition and Influence of Sporting Kansas City

 Patrick Mahomes, for example, has invested in multiple major sports franchises in Kansas City, including the Kansas City Royals, highlighting his diverse investments in the local sports community.
-This built-in marketing power is something few other business owners can leverage.

 Neon Tommy, CC BY-SA 2.0, via Wikimedia Commons